Table of contents

 You’re treating market information as if it were market intelligence

 You have researched and added a broad range of information to your competitive analysis.
 Pulled together data, quotes, and snippets from articles across trade journals, blogs, and mainstream media.
 You’ve also collected internal presentations, online surveys about your customer experience, and win/loss information from sales reps.
 Despite having all of this, your market strategy brings no results.

 That’s because there is a difference between market information and market intelligence.
 All the information listed above and much more is crucial to create a market analysis for informing your business.
 However, good, practical market intelligence isn’t about collecting data points – it’s about using what you’ve collected to answer critical questions for the business and take faster decisions.

 The market information you find must be mined for insights, combined to create a bigger picture, and contextualized with your experience, business strategy and the organization’s vision.
 Collecting information is only part of the equation.
 Schedule time to extract, review, compare, and process the market information you find.

 You’re only using a small set of secondary sources

 Market intelligence extraction and harvesting are time-consuming in our modern world.
-Millions of pieces of content are created every day.
+Millions of plagiarism free pieces of content are created every day.
 Using traditional methods, it’s simply impossible to search out and find every piece of information that is relevant to your company’s market, customer base, existing products and business goals.

 The solution for many businesses is to turn to reliable mainstream media sources or a small stable of industry content providers.
 Each of these strategies is problematic in its own way.